vncntprvst/WhiskiWrap/README.md

 * `face='right'` - run measure with face on right side, can also specify to 'left' side

 # Installation
-WhiskiWrap is written in Python and relies on `ffmpeg` for reading input videos, `tifffile` for writing tiff stacks, `whiski` for tracing whiskers in the tiff stacks, and `pytables` for creating HDF5 files with all of the results.
+WhiskiWrap is written in Python and relies on `ffmpeg` for reading input videos, `tifffile` for writing tiff stacks, `whisk` for tracing whiskers in the tiff stacks, and `pytables` for creating HDF5 files with all of the results.
 Also make sure that you have installed `ffmpeg-python>=0.2.0`.

 ## Installing `ffmpeg`
 First install [`ffmpeg`](https://www.ffmpeg.org/) and ensure it is available on your system path -- that is, you should be able to type `ffmpeg` in the terminal and it should find it and run it.

-## Installing `whiski`
+## Installing `whisk`
-Next install [`whiski`](http://whiskertracking.janelia.org).
+Next install [`whisk`](http://whiskertracking.janelia.org).
 There are several ways to do this:

 1. Download the pre-built binary.
 This is the easiest path because it doesn't require compiling anything.
 However, you still need to make a few changes to the Python code that is downloaded in order to make it work with `WhiskiWrap`.
-2. Build `whiski` from source, using my lightly customized fork.
+2. Build `whisk` from source, using my lightly customized fork.
 This will probably require more trouble-shooting to make sure all of its parts are working.

 To use the pre-built binary (preferred):
 1. Download the [zipped binary](http://whiskertracking.janelia.org/wiki/display/MyersLab/Whisker+Tracking+Downloads):